us citizens in thailand

 8. Land ownership and trading

-The U.S. Thailand Amity Treaty exempts registered U.S. owned businesses from the regulations imposed by the Foreign Business Act.
-U.S. businesses operating in the following industries, which are not covered by the Amity Treaty, are subject to the Foreign Business Act.
+The US - Thailand Amity Treaty exempts registered US owned businesses from the regulations imposed by the Foreign Business Act.
+US businesses operating in the following industries, which are not covered by the Amity Treaty, are subject to the Foreign Business Act.

 1. Land Ownership